 Highlights of 2022 UK Snooker Championship

-Ding Junhui of China competes during the second round match against Jamie Clarke of Wales at 2022 UK Snooker Championship in York, Britain, Nov.
-17, 2022.
+Ding Junhui of China competes during the semifinal match against Tom Ford of England at 2022 UK Snooker Championship in York, Britain, Nov.
+19, 2022.
 (Photo by Zhai Zheng/Xinhua)

-Ding Junhui of China competes during the second round match against Jamie Clarke of Wales at 2022 UK Snooker Championship in York, Britain, Nov.
-17, 2022.
+Ding Junhui (R) of China shakes hands with Tom Ford of England after the semifinal match at 2022 UK Snooker Championship in York, Britain, Nov.
+19, 2022.
 (Photo by Zhai Zheng/Xinhua)

-Ding Junhui of China competes during the second round match against Jamie Clarke of Wales at 2022 UK Snooker Championship in York, Britain, Nov.
-17, 2022.
+Ding Junhui of China celebrates after the semifinal match against Tom Ford of England at 2022 UK Snooker Championship in York, Britain, Nov.
+19, 2022.
 (Photo by Zhai Zheng/Xinhua)

-Ding Junhui of China competes during the second round match against Jamie Clarke of Wales at 2022 UK Snooker Championship in York, Britain, Nov.
-17, 2022.
+Ding Junhui of China celebrates after the semifinal match against Tom Ford of England at 2022 UK Snooker Championship in York, Britain, Nov.
+19, 2022.
 (Photo by Zhai Zheng/Xinhua)

-Ding Junhui (L) of China shakes hands with Jamie Clarke of Wales after the second round match at 2022 UK Snooker Championship in York, Britain, Nov.
-17, 2022.
+Ding Junhui of China competes during the semifinal match against Tom Ford of England at 2022 UK Snooker Championship in York, Britain, Nov.
+19, 2022.
 (Photo by Zhai Zheng/Xinhua)

-Ding Junhui of China celebrates after the second round match against Jamie Clarke of Wales at 2022 UK Snooker Championship in York, Britain, Nov.
-17, 2022.
+Ding Junhui of China answers questions from press after the semifinal match against Tom Ford of England at 2022 UK Snooker Championship in York, Britain, Nov.
+19, 2022.
 (Photo by Zhai Zheng/Xinhua)

-Ding Junhui of China is seen ahead of the second round match against Jamie Clarke of Wales at 2022 UK Snooker Championship in York, Britain, Nov.
-17, 2022.
+Ding Junhui of China answers questions from press after the semifinal match against Tom Ford of England at 2022 UK Snooker Championship in York, Britain, Nov.
+19, 2022.
 (Photo by Zhai Zheng/Xinhua)

 Photos